rushwije/rushaniwijesuriya.com/content/authors/admin/_index.md

 - Visitors
 ---

-I recently completed a PhD in Biostatistics at the University of Melbourne, focusing on developing and evaluating statistical methods for handling missing data in complex epidemiological studies with multiple levels of clustering.
-I am currently working across the University of Melbourne, providing statistical support to a range of projects at the Department of General Practice and the Murdoch Children’s Research Institute conducting methodological research.
+I recently completed a PhD in Biostatistics at the University of Melbourne, focusing on developing and evaluating multiple imputation (MI) methods for handling missing data in complex epidemiological studies with multiple levels of clustering.
+I am currently working at the Murdoch Children’s Research Institute providing collaborative statistical support to public health research and conducting methodological research in MI and causal inference.